-A new study published in Nature offers a compelling reason to pass on using the salt-shaker.
+A new study from Drs.
+Iadecola and Faraco published in Nature offers new insights into why and how skipping the salt-shaker might protect your cognitive health.
 The National Institute of Health has long advised that high-salt diets are associated with high blood pressure and can raise the risk for heart disease, stroke, kidney failure, and can cause immune-related changes in the gut.
-This most recent study suggests that high-salt intake can also impact cognitive function by causing a deficiency in a compound – nitric oxide – that is crucial for maintaining vascular health in the brain.
+This most recent study suggests that high salt intake can also impact cognitive function by causing a deficiency in a compound – nitric oxide – that is crucial for maintaining vascular health in the brain and that new findings tie to tau, one of the hallmark Alzheimer’s proteins.

 In an interview about the research, Dr. Iadecola said: “tau becomes unstable by coming off the cytoskeleton.
 Tau is not supposed to be free in the cell.
 Once tau detaches from the cytoskeleton, the protein can accumulate in the brain, causing cognitive problems.”
 The research provides evidence for nitric oxide playing a role in keeping tau in check.